data-to-insight/d2i-contacts/README.md

 ### Related Tech Notes

-**To do/consider list**
+**To do/future list**
-1. We need the logic/agreed process to handle those cases where a trust has taken over for example, or LA admin area changed in such as bradford.gov.uk vs bradfordcft.org.uk and cheshirewest.gov.uk vs cheshirewestandchester.gov.uk.
+1. We need the logic/agreed process to handle those cases where a trust has taken over for example, or LA admin area changed in such as bradford.gov.uk vs bradfordcft.org.uk and cheshirewest.gov.uk vs cheshirewestandchester.gov.uk and add them to the la_reference_data file + code.
 2. Is it worth adding a 'problem identified' flag column, to make filtering possible issue reocords post-processing efficient?
 3. How to remove test records - test@d2i.org, robert.harrison@test-signup.gov.uk
 4. Which flag column are we using to highlight non-LA contact?
 Do we need a d2i_tools column?